 Kayaking and stand-up paddleboarding

-My husband and I each took turns trying kayaking and stand-up paddleboarding with our toddler.
+My husband and I each took turns trying kayaking and stand-up paddleboarding with the kids.
 All the snorkel gear, boats, paddles and other water sports equipment are available for free with a refundable RM100 deposit at the counter.

 Hiking